Expungement Based on Age Lawyer

 The petition must contain an affidavit from the petitioner regarding good moral behavior and lack of other non-traffic convictions, as well as separate affidavits affirming that no restitution or civil judgments remain outstanding, that at least 100 hours of community service was performed since the conviction (with detailed descriptions), and an affidavit that the petitioner possesses a high school diploma or equivalent.
 Furthermore, the court must be presented with verified affidavits from two non-related individuals professing the petitioner’s good character and reputation in the community, a statement that the petition is a motion in the cause in the case where the petitioner was convicted, and the applicable AOC form.The District Attorney’s Office must be served and has 30 days to object and notify any victims in the matters of the request and the hearing date.
 The court may call upon a probation officer, review the petitioners juvenile record, the amount of restitution paid, and review any other information that the court deems relevant.
 A probation officer, or, if no such officer is provided, the court, must notify an eligible defendant of these provisions.

 Age-based expungements are the most legally difficult expungement procedure in North Carolina, but may also be the most valuable.
 If you qualify for an expungement under any of the above conditions, then you may be able to clear your record, and begin a future without the burden of your past.
-Do not let your success be defined by a youthful indiscretion; contact the lawyers at Garrett, Walker, Aycoth and Olson and allow us to determine if you qualify for relief.
-We look forward to helping you today, in order to secure your tomorrow.
+Do not let your success be defined by a youthful indiscretion; contact the attorney in Greensboro at Garrett, Walker, Aycoth and Olson and allow us to determine if you qualify for relief.
+Our lawyers look forward to helping you today, in order to secure your tomorrow.
+Our Greensboro attorney is here to help.